 Patients who use CareCredit and other dental credit card options must make the minimum monthly payments to avoid higher interest rates just like regular credit cards.

-Overland Park Implant Dental offers CareCredit.
+OP Implant Dental offers CareCredit.

 Besides dental credit card options, personal loans are another great way to get help paying for implants.